YZ1GO/L.EIC023_LBAW_PRJ/README.md

 ## A5: Relational Schema, validation and schema refinement

-> Brief presentation of the artifact goals.
+> This artifact outlines the STEAL! platform's relational schema, detailing key relations, attributes, data types, and integrity constraints to ensure data consistency and accuracy in the database design.

 ### 1. Relational Schema

-> The Relational Schema includes the relation schemas, attributes, domains, primary keys, foreign keys and other integrity rules: UNIQUE, DEFAULT, NOT NULL, CHECK.
+> The Relational Schema specifies the relations, attributes, domains, and integrity constraints like UNIQUE, DEFAULT, NOT NULL, and CHECK.
+Each relation is represented in a compact notation for easy reference.
-> Relation schemas are specified in the compact notation:

 | Relation reference | Relation Compact Notation                        |
 | ------------------ | ------------------------------------------------ |